-yet hast thou brought up my life from corruption, O LORD my God.--The word translated "corruption" is also sometimes rendered "the pit," and refers literally to the state of a dead person.
+yet hast thou brought up my life from corruption, O LORD my God.--The word translated "corruption" (תְּהַשִּׁ, Strong 7845) is more accurately rendered "the pit," and refers to the state of a dead person.
+This is the second indication that Jonah actually died and was raised.